 The Icehouse and Telephone trails run together here for only about 200' where the Telephone quickly departs again up the east slope to connect over to the Sixshooter Trail.

 From here continue upstream crossing the creek several times.
 Soon you will come to a fork of sorts.
 The trail up to this point seems to be the remnants of an old logging road and at the fork it begins to head up to the right out of the creek bed.
 We followed it a short distance to the remains of an old mine shaft.
 Apparently it goes up to a spring at some point.

 Stay in the creek bed and carefully follow the beaten path through many fallen small timbers.
 As you proceed further, the trail becomes more easily discernable.
 Continue up until nearing the head of the canyon.
 At about 4mi you will see a rock cairn marking the point where the trail cuts back to the left and departs the creek bed up the slope.
-Follow some steep switch backs till you finally top out on a small pullout road just off the main FR651.
+Follow some steep switchbacks till you finally top out on a small pullout road just off the main FR651.
 There are some nice spots to get a breather and a snack here before heading back down the same way.

-We opted to join the lower half the Telephone Trail on our return to the trailhead and found it to be much nicer than the lower half of Icehouse and would recommend it as the preferable route between the two.
+We opted to join the lower half of the Telephone Trail on our return to the trailhead and found it to be much nicer than the lower half of Icehouse and would recommend it as the preferred route between the two.
 Looking at the trail depictions, you can see that every trail offers an opportunity for several "loop" routes.
 Just use your imagination and enjoy!